Qarthak/Journal-App/README.md

 3. Added a delete option in the menu xml file and I added a alert dialog which shows the warning "Are you Sure?"
 4. I used Intent.
 I set the type of the intent as "text/*" which means it can handle texts and hyperlinks and JSON as opposed to text/plain which only handles texts
 5. I used an empty fragment and used the UI to add the fragment to the nav graph and wasn't able to add the action through the UI so I added that in code.
 The fragment had a lot of boilerplate which was giving error so I deleted all that and only inserted what was neccesary
 6. I tried the accessibility check but the library was not updated to work for M1.
-Similarly, the version of room library we were using was also not working with M!.
+Similarly, the version of room library we were using was also not working with M1.
 I fixed it using a alpha release.
 There was a beta release too but it added a constrain android:exported=true which I wasn't able to satisfy for all the components

 # Testing